 Summary Of Article: Key Takeaways

-• Credit scores range from 300 to 900.
+Credit score range | 300 to 900 |

-• Good credit scores range from 660 to 900.
+Good credit score range | 660 to 900 |

-• You have multiple credit scores.
-All credit score providers have their own scoring models.
-If you check your credit with two different providers, you may see two different scores.
+You have multiple credit scores | All credit score providers have their own scoring models.
+If you check your credit with two different providers, you may see two different scores. |

-• These are five common factors used to calculate your credit score in Canada: Payment history, debt-to-credit ratio, public records, credit history and credit inquiries.
+What affects your credit score? | Payment history, debt-to-credit ratio, public records, credit history and credit inquiries. |

-As we mentioned above, there is no definitive model for what certain credit scores mean to all lenders and creditors.
-One lender may consider credit scores of 760 to be excellent, while another may consider scores above 780 to be excellent.
+That said, there is no definitive model for what certain credit scores mean to all lenders and creditors.
+One lender may consider credit scores of 760 and above to be excellent, while another may consider scores above 780 to be excellent.
+It all depends on the scoring model that a specific lender uses and how they use it during their approval process.

-It all depends on what scoring model that specific lender uses and how they use it during their approval process.
-That being said, if you’re interested in knowing what your credit scores mean, here are some general guidelines that can help.
+If you’re interested in knowing what your credit scores mean, here are some general guidelines that can help.

 A good credit score range is usually between 660 to 900.
 Of course, there are many different types of credit scores and scoring models.